 Living overseas in Australia will be an interesting experience and an opportunity to immerse yourself in a country whose lifestyle is very much driven by outdoor pursuits and a spirit of multiculturalism.
 Australia has long been a destination of choice for professionals around the world.
-However, one major downside to living in Australia is the high cost of living.
-Both Sydney and Melbourne are ranked among the top most expensive places to live.
+However, one major downside to expat tax in Australia is the high cost of living.
+Both Sydney and Melbourne rank among the top most expensive places to live.
 Some of the must-see places to see and visit include:

 - The Great Barrier Reef

-Moving to Australia provides the expat with a very good quality of life (irrespective of the cost of living) and plenty of jobs at a variety of levels Below is a list of our top 10 most attractive Australian cities for foreigners to reside in (in no particular order):
+Moving to Australia provides the expat with a very good quality of life (irrespective of the cost of living).
+There are plenty of jobs at a variety of levels.
+Below is a list of our top 10 most attractive Australian cities for foreigners to reside in (in no particular order):

 - Perth, Western Australia